-Crafting4Good exists to support mental health and the environment using creativity, linking unwanted art and craft supplies with those who need them.
-We have a social purpose and achieve our social impact in various ways, with many beneficiaries making up our eco-system.
+Crafting4Good exists to support mental health and the environment by linking unwanted art and craft supplies with those who need them, thereby reducing waste and avoiding landfill whilst supporting people's creative wellbeing.

 100% Social Purpose